Menrath/devdocs/docs/guides/javascript/reactive/index.md

 Nevertheless, in terms of reusability, maintainability and user experience the advantages of having a reactive UI are undeniable.
 For this reason Moodle has an adhoc reactive library that can be used to implement small reactive applications on any Moodle page.

+## Example

+An example and tutorial of sorts on how to build a minimal Moodle module using a reactive UI, with lots of explanations, can be found here: [moodle-mod_nosferatu](https://github.com/ferranrecio/moodle-mod_nosferatu).

 ## Reactive pattern highlights

 To understand the advantages (and disadvantages) of a reactive User Interface (UI) there are a few major points you must understand about reactivity: